willalane/cuttlefish-public/ethogram-video-gif-extraction/README.md

-# Behavioural GIF pipeline: BORIS to cropped ethogram clips
+# GIF creation pipeline from BORIS project files for ethogram clips

 This is the pipeline I use to turn behaviours coded in [BORIS](https://www.boris.unito.it/) from overhead video into a set of short, straightened, cropped GIFs suitable for